Zubax/zubax_documentation_portal/5 Software/30 Sapog/20 Using with PX4 Flight Stack.md

 Set the configuration parameter `UAVCAN_ENABLE` to the value of 4, then reboot the flight controller.

 ### Enumerating the ESC

+You can skip this section if there is only one ESC in your setup, because the ESC index is already set to zero by default.

 Start the process of ESC auto-enumeration as shown on the screenshot below: